rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 ```

 For the target question on using ansible-freeipa, the model simply throws text
-that makes no sense, with invalid YAML files, playboks that look like Python code,
+that makes no sense, with invalid YAML files, playbooks that look like Python code,
 some `openssl` commands that has nothing to do with the task.

 It clearly picked up some keywords and try to add text around it, and failed